About the TTPG

 James Badman

 James Badman has worked at Arizona State University for 18 years.
 He is the Associate Director for the Department of Animal Care and Technologies.
-He owns Wildside Pets, LLC, an exotic pet store in Mesa, Arizona.
+He owned Wildside Pets, LLC, an exotic pet store in Mesa, Arizona.
 He and Drew Rheinhardt host the Phoenix Reptile Expo, LLC.
 James is married and has two beautiful daughters.
 Like most, he has kept tortoises since he was a kid.

 James maintains a wide variety of tortoises with an emphasis on species that do well outside in the dry climate of Arizona.
 These include sulcata, leopard, pancake, radiated and Mediterranean tortoises.
 James also maintains and breeds several specialized species such as Pyxis, Kinixys spekii, Egyptian and Chaco tortoises.